 Fibromyalgia is the second most common disease that affects your bones and muscles.
 However, it is usually misunderstood and misdiagnosed.
 His classic symptoms are generalized pain and fatigue of muscle and joint.
 There is no cure.
 There’s no cure.
-However, a combination of medication, practice, stress management and healthy habits can alleviate your symptoms to the point of leading a normal active life.
+However, a combination of medication, practice, stress management, and healthy habits can alleviate your symptoms to the point of leading a normal active life.

 It is not known by physicians why, but some believe it is a problem in the manner in which your brain and spinal cord process nerve pain signals.
-Osteoarthritis, bursitis, and tendinits may feel similar to fibromyalgia.
+Osteoarthritis, bursitis, and tendinitis may feel similar to fibromyalgia.
 However, pain and steepness could be all over your body instead of hurting in a specific area.

 There is no test to confirm that you have fibromyalgia.
 It is available.
-Instead, your doctor will want to rule out illnesses such as under-acting thyroid, various kinds of arthritis and lupus because the symptoms are so similar to other conditions.
+Instead, your doctor will want to rule out illnesses such as under-acting thyroid, various kinds of arthritis, and lupus because the symptoms are so similar to other conditions.
 You may perform your blood tests to check hormones, swelling signs, and x-rays.

 - The Blue Badge expansion scheme is now in force in England, making journeys easier for non-visible people

 - A new check on the eligibility of people applying for badges was launched.